Back to Blog

 Rust (ONNX): same model, apples-to-apples

-To compare Python vs a native stack on the exact same embedding model, we added a Rust gateway that runs all-MiniLM-L6-v2 via ONNX (exported once with optimum-cli export onnx).
-Same tokenizer, same API, same benchmark.
+To compare Python vs a native stack on the exact same embedding model, we added a Rust gateway that runs all-MiniLM-L6-v2 via ONNX.
+Same tokenizer and API.
+At c=16 on the same node: 456 RPS, p95 123 ms, ~126 MiB RSS.
+Full results →

 Production architectures: a case study